 In order to achieve its investment objective, the Sub-Fund employs a systematic, statistically based investment approach that is predominantly designed to identify and capitalise on upward and downward price trends across global markets.
-The Sub-Fund currently invests in over 100 international markets across a broad range of sectors.

 Sophisticated computerised processes are employed predominately to identify trends in markets around the world.
 A stable and finely tuned trading and implementation infrastructure is then employed to capitalise on these trading opportunities.
 This process is quantitative and primarily directional in nature, meaning that investment decisions are entirely driven by mathematical models based on market trends and other historical relationships.
 It is underpinned by rigorous risk control, ongoing research, diversification and the constant quest for efficiency.